 How to Get Discounts or Cheap Vatican Tickets

-If you are planning your trip to Rome and your visit to the Vatican but are worried about the price of tickets breaking your budget, here are some tips on how to get free or discounted tickets.
+If you are planning your visit to the Vatican, but are worried that the price of tickets will exceed your budget, here are some tips on how to get free or discounted tickets.

 How to Get Discounts or Cheap Vatican Tickets

 Vatican City is home to great artistic gems that are worth visiting.
 And yes, some are more expensive than others.
-If you want to visit the Sistine Chapel, you will inevitably have to pay to buy a ticket, but I'll tell you how you can lower the budget of your visit to the Vatican.
+If you want to visit the Sistine Chapel, you will inevitably have to pay for a ticket, but here's how you can cut your Vatican visit budget.

 The best option